 If it doesn’t click on view > refresh.

 As you can see in the screenshot, it is showing correct information about my monitor, instead of Generic PnP Monitor.
 So, I can continue this process.

 Step 3.
 You will notice a Display ID section.
 Here, you will notice multiple display ID entries.
-In my PC, it is showing Real-time information of my connected monitor.
+On my PC, it is showing Real-time information about my connected monitor.
 So, I am selecting it to create an INF file.
 Though, you can create an INF file from the Registry Active display ID also.

 Click on File > Create INF.

 Select Desktop and Click on Save.